andrewimcclement/practice_bidding/README.md

     `python C:\path\to\practice_bidding_main.py C:\path\to\system.xml`
 will use the XML file located at `C:\path\to\system.xml`

-You may wish to edit the XML_DEFAULT_SOURCE constant for your own usage.
+You may wish to edit the `XML_DEFAULT_SOURCE` constant for your own usage.
 Please do not commit these changes.

 -------------------------------------------------------------------------------
-Defining the XML bidding system:
+__Defining the XML bidding system__:
-See chimaera.xml as an example.
+See example_systems/chimaera.xml as an example.

 &lt;bid&gt; element must always have a &lt;value&gt; element and a &lt;desc&gt;
 element.
 For a bid to be recognised by the program, it must have a